chemicalweaponsresearch/website/website/content/thermal_fogger/boomerang/_index.md

 ---
-linktitle: Boomerang Support
+linktitle: The Boomerang
 summary:
-weight: 5
+weight: 4

-title: Boomerang Support
+title: The Boomerang
 date: "04/05/2021"
 type: book  # Do not modify.